phR0ze/ruby-nub/README.md

 ### Commands <a name="commands"></a>
 Commands are defined via configuration as key words that trigger different branches of functionality for the application.
-Each command may have zero or more options that modify how this behaveior is invoked.
+Each command may have zero or more sub commands, each of which follow the same rules in a recursive fashion.
+Each command may have zero or more options that modify how this behavior is invoked.
 Whenever more than one command is used in the command line expression the expression is interpreted as being a ***chained command expression***.
 Chained command expressions are executed left to right, such that you can execute the ***clean*** command then the ***build*** command or more in a single command line expression.
 Each command in a chained command expression may have its own specific options (those coming after the command but before the next command) or if options are omitted the required options from the next command will be used.
 The chained command options syntax allows one to have a cleaner multi-command line expression with reusable options.
 Options are said to apply in a chained command syntax when they are of the same type and position in the positional case or same type and name in the named case.

 ***Global*** options are options that are added with the ***add_global*** function and will show up set in the command results using the ***:global*** symbol.
 Global positional options must be given